Links

 Wise people know that helping others makes them happy.

 Five.
 Happiness is increased, not from nihilism, a false freedom, but from social reciprocity ("You help me and I help you").
 Cultures that flourish have high levels of social reciprocity and self-interested altruism.
-See Elizabeth S. Anderson.
+See Elizabeth S. Anderson essay on this topic.
+Here is another link to the same essay.

 But there is truth and the truth matters.
 For example, in Wiesel's memoir Moishe the Beadle has seen the truth, the evil of the Nazis, and no one believes him.
 Their disbelief and denial comes at their own peril.